Global Afrikan Congress

 The Global Afrikan Congress (GAC) is an international umbrella organization created by and for Africans and people of African descent.
 The GAC's ultimate goals are to justly redistribute global resources and resist continued oppression; it seeks to accomplish these goals by demanding reparations for the exploitation of people of African heritage, supporting policies to combat institutional racism, and working for recognition and respect for Africans and people of African descent.

+About

+The GAC has defined reparation and restitution as: